smowton/cbmc/regression/december_demo_sprint/DSpace/APP/README.txt

 cd DSpace
 mvn clean package

 Several files are built in different directories.
-The main web application seems to be dspace-sword and the corresponding WAR/JAR file are in dspace-sword/target/
+The main web application seems to be dspace-sword and the corresponding WAR/JAR files are in dspace-sword/target/
 3. Copy the resulting WAR/JAR file(s) to ../BENCHMARK directory (relative path to this README.txt file): mkdir ../../BENCHMARK mv dspace-sword/target/* ../../BENCHMARK/